 Compare Money Transfer Exchange Rates And Negotiate Better Rates

-If your aim is to get the best foreign exchange rate for your international money transfer, then you should be aware that with some companies, for instance OFX and Moneycorp, which I rated as the best money transfer services in Canada, you can get a discount by shopping around.
+If your aim is to get the best foreign exchange rate for your international money transfer, then you should be aware that with some of the best providers listed in this article (and others…) you can actually negotiate the exchange rate you’re getting, and ultimately pay lesser fees.

-What it essentially means is that if you have a large money transfer requirement (say, five figures and up) you could sign up with multiple service providers and collect quotes, and in case you have received a better exchange rates than the one offered to you, you could go back to providers who have already quoted you, and ask them to match or beat the rate you’ve just been offered.
+In practice, what it means is that if you have a large money transfer requirement (say, five figures and up) you could sign up with multiple service providers and retrieve multiple quotes, and in case you have received a better exchange rates than the one offered to you, you could go back to providers who have already quoted you, and ask them to match or beat the rate you’ve just been offered.